latest nhpb_banner 1__compressed2

 Help with Medical Bills

-There are many organizations, both government run and non-profits, that provide financial assistance to low-income families in Westchester County.
-They may provide the client with a grant to pay for their rent or a security deposit, offer mortgage assistance, free food, and other low income programs.
-There is financial assistance or free stuff provided from churches, charitable groups, as well as clinics and food pantries in Yonkers, Westchester County and While Plains area.
+There are many organizations, both government run and non-profits, that provide financial help to low-income families in Westchester County.
+They may provide a grant to pay for their rent or an electric bill, offer mortgage assistance, free food, and other low income programs.
+There is emergency assistance or free stuff provided from churches, charitable groups, and other places.
+Find financial help in your area of Westchester County

-Find how to get, and apply, for everything from affordable housing to cash loans, foreclosure prevention services, and even free medications in Westchester County.
+Find how to get everything from affordable housing to cash loans, foreclosure prevention services, and even free medical care Westchester County.
+The government will also provide grant money to low-income families for them to pay their bills.
 A number of resources can help low income or struggling households.

 Locate financial help with bills in Westchester County